JarvusInnovations/jarvus-guide-to-extjs/README.md

 - Provides full complement of UI components
 - Provides an effective way to share packages of components with accompanying assets and CSS between projects
 - Enables JS to be developed in a form that is independent of how it ultimately gets loaded
+- Provides universal structure and patterns for UI components that can be arbitrarily extended and reused
+- Provides a mature set of tools and best practices for organizing and maintaining large multi-screen Single-Page Applications

 ## Learning Ext JS
 1. Understand the fundamentals of the framework and its documentation